Kimberlee97/tp/docs/UserGuide.md

 ### Editing a person : `edit`

+Has your contact updated their details?
 Edits an existing person in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/TRANSACTION_STAGE] [rm/REMARK] [t/TAG] [m/MEETING]…​`